-After sharing my book list for 2015, I got a lot of questions about how I could possibly have time to read 25 books in a year.
+After sharing my book list for 2015, I got a lot of questions about how I could possibly make time for reading 25 books in a year.
 The truth is: 1.
 I haven’t actually done this in the past, but have been making more time to read.
 I’ve already read 5 books and am halfway through about 5 others so I figured I was off to a good start and 2.
 I am a big nerd and this is what I do with a lot of my free time. 🙂

-I wanted to share a few tips for how I am able to make so much time for reading while running a business and being a mom to an active little toddler.
+I wanted to share a few tips for how I am able to make time for reading while running a business and being a mom to an active little toddler.

 - Set yourself up for success.
 Every night, I set out my tray that has my Bible, notebooks and books I’m reading.
 It’s ready to go as soon as I wake up.
 Even if I’m in a fog.